Faculty of Pharmacy of Monastir

 It is the only institution for the study of pharmacy in Tunisia.
 It delivers the diplomas of doctor of pharmacy and of pharmacists specialists in biology and hospital and industrial pharmacists.
 It provides doctoral training in the framework of master and doctoral thesis.
 The studies are organized according to a first cycle of two years, a second cycle of four years, including a year of internship, and a thesis to obtain the national diploma of doctor of pharmacy.

 The faculty of Pharmacy shares the same campus with the faculty of dental medicine.

-On 20 November 2015, the faculty celebrates its fortieth anniversary.
+On November 20, 2015, the faculty celebrated its 40th anniversary.

+In 2019, the International Conference of Deans of French-speaking Pharmacy Faculties evaluated the faculty.

+In 2024, the faculty obtained ISO 21001 and ISO 9001 certifications.

 Deanship

 In 2012, Professor Souad Sfar is the dean of the faculty and Professor Fethi Safta its vice-dean.
 In 2015, they were replaced by Professors Abdelhalim Trabelsi and Mohsen Hassine respectively.